-It is much better to choose a longer password of three or more random words that someone wouldn’t be able to guess, even if they know you.
+It is much better to choose a longer password of four or more random words that someone wouldn’t be able to guess, even if they know you.
 This is better because there are more combinations of words to pick from in the English language (and you could choose a foreign or made up word!) than there are shorter passwords made up of letters, numbers and special characters.

 This difference was summed up by the web comic xkcd several years ago: